Dasharo/open-source-firmware-validation/README.md

 Mind that `SNIPEIT_NO`, only need to be set, meaning that whatever value it has, it will be treated as true.

+You may also specify a DIR_PREFIX when executing this wrapper script.
+The given prefix will be added to the beginning of the test results directory name.

 ### Running tests with additional arguments

 Any additional parameters to `robot` can be passed using the wrapper by giving